 Environment Variables

-Because we’d like to conform as much as possible to the 12-factor principle, you can configure your app through environment variables which are injected into the context of your application.
+Because we’d like to conform as much as possible to the 12-factor principle, you can configure your app through environment variables that are injected into the context of your application.

 Realtime Deployment